Moduli spaces of Delzant polytopes and symplectic toric manifolds: Delzant polytopes: basic theory and impossibility of an Oda type classification

 \begin{proposition} For each vertex of a full-dimensional simple polytope (or polyhedron) $P$, the tangent cone is unimodular if and only if the normal cone is unimodular. \end{proposition}

-\begin{proof} Since the tangent cone and the normal cone at a vertex are orthogonal to one another, we can consider the lattice $\Lambda_v$ generated by the primitive edge vectors at a vertex $p$.
-This is a sublattice of $\Z^n$, of a certain index $K$, and its dual lattice $\Lambda^*_v$ is generated by the facet-normals at $v$ (suitably normalized).
+\begin{proof} Let $n$ be the dimension.
+Since the tangent cone and the normal cone at a vertex are orthogonal to one another, we can consider the lattice $\Lambda_v$ generated by the primitive edge vectors at a vertex $p$.
+This is a sublattice of $\Z^n$, of a certain index $K$, and its dual lattice $\Lambda^*_v$ is generated by the facet-normals at $v$, suitably normalized.
 Hence, $\Lambda^*_v$ is a superlattice of $\Z^n$ with the same index $K$.
-We then have

-That is, the primitive facet normals are a basis of $\Z^n$ if and only if the primitive edge-directions are. \end{proof}
+We then have $ \Lambda_v=\Z^n \text{ if and only if } \Lambda^*_v=\Z^n. $ That is, the primitive facet normals are a basis of $\Z^n$ if and only if the primitive edge-direction vectors are. \end{proof}

-The following class of polytopes owe their name to Delzant's paper~\cite{De1988}, in which he uncovers a deep relation between symplectic geometry and combinatorics, which we will exploit in the last section of this paper.
+The following class of polytopes owe their name to Delzant's paper~\cite{De1988} (see \cite[p.
+8]{Guillemin}), in which he uncovers a deep and far-reaching relation between symplectic geometry and geometric combinatorics, which we will exploit in the last section of this paper.